Estate Trail App

 Over the past three months, Resource Productions and Mix Up Reality had worked with ten local businesses to create and commission digital artwork that explored the heritage of Slough Trading Estate.
 Oliver Laurenson-Gore, who led the project at Resource Productions said: “This has been a fantastic project that we have wanted to do as a local social enterprise for 20 years.
 I hope businesses and the wider community will engage with this unique digital art installation.
 I’m sure the competitive spirit of Slough businesses will make this a unique competition.”
 The trail is now accessible for members of the public — using the ‘Zappar’ app, available on all mobile devices, lamppost banners with the ‘Zappar’ symbol can be ‘scanned’ which will

 Teams from across Slough competed to win prizes such as 4 cinema tickets courtesy of Pinewood Studios as well as £500 to support local creative charities; Aik Saath – Empoword, SWIPE Music, Arts Excite, Art Beyond Belief and Resource Youth Film.
 Renowned checkpoints included a stop about AP Films / Century 21 (the creators of Thunderbirds, Stingray, Captain Scarlett and more) and a scan of the 1948 Olympic Torch from the Slough Museum collection.

-The overall winners of the launch event were a team from CLEAN (based 774 Buckingham Avenue) whom represented Aik Saath – Empoword.
+The overall winners of the launch event were a team from CLEAN (based at 774 Buckingham Avenue) who represented Aik Saath – Empoword.
 The lamppost banners will remain up for the foreseeable future, so any community or voluntary group can take part in the trail for free!